kyang5/coursedescriptions/source/bsmsprograms.rst

 Students who have an interest in the program are encouraged to consult with the Graduate Program Director for Computer Science, Dr. Andrew Harrington, in the semester prior to their application.
-Students who have substantial transfer or AP credit, or wish to finish the combined program in less than five years, should discuss the timing of their application with Dr. Harrington.
-The student should then fill out the on-line Graduate Application Form through the Graduate School web-site.
 The application will be evaluated upon completion of the following:

 -   `The Graduate Application Form <https://gpem.luc.edu/apply/>`_;